Upgrade Guide > Preparing an IBM DB2 Database for a Siebel Upgrade >

 txnroute) to fail, perform the following steps to identify these columns and reduce the data in these columns.

-CAUTION: If you do not truncate the data in long varchar columns that exceed the maximum length specified in the following task, a "data truncated" error will occur, and transaction processing and transaction routing may fail.
+CAUTION: If you do not truncate the data in long varchar columns that exceed the maximum length specified below, a "data truncated" error will occur, and transaction processing and transaction routing may fail.

 To identify and reduce the length of long varchar columns